origin-1/gulp-eslint-new/README.md

 Param type: `(result) => void`

 Call a function for each ESLint file result.
 No returned value is expected.
-If an error is thrown, it will be wrapped in a Gulp PluginError and emitted from the stream.
+If an error is thrown, it will be wrapped in a gulp PluginError and emitted from the stream.

 ```javascript
 gulp.src(['**/*.js','!node_modules/**'])